19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (a) is approved by the Authority under section 28; and

-(b) belongs to a class of financial institutions that is prescribed by regulations made under section 30AAJ for the purposes of this definition.
+(b) belongs to a class of financial institutions that is prescribed by regulations made under section 41 for the purposes of this definition.

+[Act 31 of 2017 wef 04/06/2018]

-(3) In this subsection and sections 30AAB to 30AAF, unless the context otherwise requires —
+(3) In this subsection and sections 33 to 37, unless the context otherwise requires —

 “business” includes affairs and property;